Germanic peoples

 Archaeological finds suggest that Roman-era sources portrayed the Germanic way of life as more primitive than it actually was.
 Instead, archaeologists have unveiled evidence of a complex society and economy throughout Germania.
 Germanic-speaking peoples originally shared similar religious practices.
 Denoted by the term Germanic paganism, they varied throughout the territory occupied by Germanic-speaking peoples.
 Over the course of Late Antiquity, most continental Germanic peoples and the Anglo-Saxons of Britain converted to Christianity, but the Saxons and Scandinavians converted only much later.
-The Germanic peoples shared a native script from around the first century or before, the runes, which was gradually replaced with the Latin script, although runes continued to be used for specialized purposes thereafter.
+The Germanic peoples shared a native script—known as runes—from around the first century or before, which was gradually replaced with the Latin script, although runes continued to be used for specialized purposes thereafter.

 Traditionally, the Germanic peoples have been seen as possessing a law dominated by the concepts of feuding and blood compensation.
 The precise details, nature and origin of what is still normally called "Germanic law" are now controversial.
 Roman sources state that the Germanic peoples made decisions in a popular assembly (the thing) but that they also had kings and war leaders.
 The ancient Germanic-speaking peoples probably shared a common poetic tradition, alliterative verse, and later Germanic peoples also shared legends originating in the Migration Period.

 The publishing of Tacitus's Germania by humanist scholars in the 1400s greatly influenced the emerging idea of "Germanic peoples".
 Later scholars of the Romantic period, such as Jacob and Wilhelm Grimm, developed several theories about the nature of the Germanic peoples that were highly influenced by romantic nationalism.
 For those scholars, the "Germanic" and modern "German" were identical.
-Ideas about the early Germans were also highly influential among and were influenced and co-opted by the nationalist and racist völkisch movement and later by the Nazis, which led in the second half of the 20th century to a backlash against many aspects of earlier scholarship.
+Ideas about the early Germans were also highly influential among members of the nationalist and racist völkisch movement and later co-opted by the Nazis.
+During the second half of the 20th century, the controversial misuse of ancient Germanic history and archaeology was discredited and has since resulted in a backlash against many aspects of earlier scholarship.